In 'Battle of the Sexes,' King passes a baton to Emma Stone | FOX Sports

 In ‘Battle of the Sexes,’ King passes a baton to Emma Stone

-TORONTO (AP) Walking through the tunnel to Arthur Ashe Stadium alongside Billie Jean King, Emma Stone gasped at the size of the U.S. Open’s main court.
+TORONTO (AP) Walking through a tunnel alongside Billie Jean King at the grounds of the U.S. Open, Emma Stone gasped at the size of its main court.

-King, of course, was more familiar with grounds of the tennis center – it’s named after her, after all.
+King, of course, was more familiar with the sprawling tennis center in Queens, New York – it’s named after her, after all (the stadium itself is named after another tennis legend, Arthur Ashe).
 But as accustomed as Stone is to the spotlight, her playing fields are usually private film sets or more intimate television show audiences.
 In making ”Battle of the Sexes,” a new film about King’s infamous 1973 showdown with Bobby Riggs (Steve Carell), Stone was often both awed and a little jealous of the stages on which King crusaded for sport and for women’s rights.
 (King helped win equal prize money for women at the U.S. Open that same year.)

 In tennis, the lines are clear, the scoreboard is final and a landmark victory against sexism could go down in straight sets.